johndoenvme/rwdetection/README.md

 ### Running the Code

 To start the application, navigate to the project directory and run `python main.py`.
 You can choose between two modes:
-- **Demo Mode:** Set the 'demo' flag to 'True' to run a simplified version of the code with pre-processed data.
+- **Demo Mode:** Set the 'demo' flag to 'True' to run a simplified version of the code.
 - **Full Execution:** Set the 'demo' flag to 'False' and download the CLEAR dataset from [Kaggle](https://www.kaggle.com/datasets/johndoenvme/clear-command-level-annotated-ransomware) to the /CLEAR_Dataset folder.

-### Dataset

-For a full execution, you must download the CLEAR dataset and place it in the `/CLEAR_Dataset` folder within this repository.